Emuzex/virgo-ui/docs/guide/components/tabs.md

 If you have more tabs than the available space, `ATabs` will automatically add the arrows to navigate between tabs.

-If you noticed from below example, Anu added [scroll snapping](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap/Basic_concepts) features to tab navigation so the tabs will snap to the nearest tab when you scroll via arrows.
+If you noticed from below example, virgo added [scroll snapping](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap/Basic_concepts) features to tab navigation so the tabs will snap to the nearest tab when you scroll via arrows.

 ::::code DemoTabsArrows
 <<< @/components/demos/tabs/DemoTabsArrows.vue